oracle/accelerated-data-science/ads/opctl/operator/lowcode/pii/README.md

 All generated configurations should be ready to use without the need for any additional adjustments.
 However, they are provided as starter kit configurations that can be customized as needed.

-## 3. Running pii on the local conda environment
+## 3. Running Pii on the local conda environment

-To run forecasting locally, create and activate a new conda environment (`ads-pii`).
+To run pii operator locally, create and activate a new conda environment (`ads-pii`).
 Install all the required libraries listed in the `environment.yaml` file.

 ```yaml
 - datapane